Gauge: 3ft (915mm)

-The Manx Electric Railway is a double track line extending north from Douglas along the east coast of the Island.
+The Manx Electric Railway is a 17 mile double track line with overhead electrification, extending north from Douglas along the east coast of the Isle of Man.
 Much of the line is built alongside the public roads but with lengthy sections away from the roads especially north of Laxey.

 At Derby Castle there is connection with the Douglas Horse Trams: gauge 3ft (915mm); at Groudle Glen with the Groudle Glen Railway: 1ft 11½in (600mm) and at Laxey with the 3ft 6in (1.06m) gauge Snaefell Mountain Railway and the Great Laxey Mines Railway with a gauge of 19in (490mm).